thecyberdragon/Python-Scripts/cyber_tables_changelog.md

 ## Changelog

 ### 205-06-29
-New: Added new select() function to print select columns with filters to mimic SQL statements.
+New: Added select() function to print select columns with filters to mimic SQL statements.
+New: Added helo() to

 ### 2025-06-26
 Bug: Added in code to read_csv to check for quotations to handle values containing the comma delimiter.